M.03.02 Female and pregnant prisoners

 - notification must be made to the child protection agency.

-- The decision form given to the woman must give reasons for the decision, make clear whether the decision is open to review and if so, when the woman may apply again, and include consideration of a separation plan if the woman is pregnant.
+- The relevant decision form (M.03.03.Form.03 Decision for use of feeding and bonding facilities or M.03.04.Form.03 Decision for fulltime care of a child in a self-care unit) is given to the woman and must give reasons for the decision, make clear whether the decision is open to review and if so, when the woman may apply again, and include consideration of a separation plan if the woman is pregnant.

-- A request to review the decision can be made by the woman to the senior advisor to regional commissioner.
-The woman must submit an interview slip to see the senior advisor to regional commissioner stating they request a review of the decision.
+- A request to review the decision can be made by the woman to the senior advisor to regional commissioner using the Complaint process.
 The prison director must inform the senior advisor to regional commissioner within 1 working day and the senior advisor to regional commissioner must see the woman within 7 working days.

 M.03.02.09 Management of prisoner with resident children general standards

 - Prisoners will follow normal prison routine as far as possible to do so.

 - The prisoners will be allowed access, where practicable, to a range of social outlets, work and recreational activities, consistent with that available to other prisoners in the prison and according to her offender plan.

 - The prison director / residential manager shall use his / her best endeavours to ensure that methods used by staff in managing prisoners with babies is appropriate, and this may facilitate extra training where necessary.